 There is no need to provide Companies House with copies of stock transfer forms.
 However, the director should update the company’s statutory register of shareholders to record the details of any share transfers.
 Copies of stock transfer forms, along with any resolutions and copies of share certificates relating to transfers, must also be kept with the company’s statutory registers.

 Do I need to inform HMRC and pay stamp duty?

-- If the share transfer value exceeds £1,000, and is not otherwise exempt of stamp duty, the transferee or new shareholder, will have to pay stamp duty at the rate of 0.5% of the sale value.
-In this circumstance, the completed and signed stock transfer form together with the existing share certificate, should be delivered to HMRC’s stamp duty office (in Birmingham) for stamping within 30 days of the date of the transfer.
-HMRC can be paid by BACS transfer, online or by cheque.
-The stock transfer form and share certificate, should be accompanied by a covering letter.
-If payment is made online or by BACS transfer, you should provide the payment reference, and the amount and date paid.
+- If the share transfer value exceeds £1,000 and is not otherwise exempt from stamp duty, the transferee (new shareholder) will have to pay stamp duty to HMRC at the rate of 0.5% of the sale value.
+In this circumstance, the completed and signed stock transfer form should be delivered to HMRC’s stamp duty office (in Birmingham) for stamping within 30 days of the date of the transfer.
+The form should be accompanied by the existing share certificate and a covering letter.

+Stamp duty on shares can be paid to HMRC by BACS transfer, online, or by cheque.
+If payment is made online or by BACS transfer, you should provide the payment reference and the amount and date paid.

 HMRC takes around 5 to 10 days to process and return stamped stock transfer forms and share certificates.
 When they are returned to your registered office, you should store them with your company records, issue new share certificates to the new shareholders, and update your statutory register of members accordingly,